jpata/hepaccelerate-cms/README.md

 rm -Rf /storage/user/$USER/hmm/out/partial_results
 du -csh /storage/user/$USER/hmm/out
 ~~~

 ## Making plots, datacards and histograms
-From the output results, one can make datacards and plots by executing this command :
+From the output results, one can make datacards and plots by executing this command:
 ~~~
 ./tests/hmm/plots.sh out
 ~~~
-This creates a directory called `baseline` which has the datacards and plots
+This creates a directory called `baseline` which has the datacards and plots.
+This can also be run on the batch using `merge.jdl`.

 # Misc notes
 Luminosity, details on how to set up on this [link](https://cms-service-lumi.web.cern.ch/cms-service-lumi/brilwsdoc.html).